hyosung11/Launch-School/Courses/journal.md

 08:42 Working on Small Problems > Medium 2

 13:36 I did back to back study sessions and still can't solve the problems on my own yet.
 Time to take a short break and then come back to more problems.

+14:41 Starting to slowly recognize patterns and methods to use for patterns.

+16:54 I can't figure out the problem that I got from Miles at the SPOT study session.
+Frustrating.

+18:11 Time for dinner